-Docket No. SP09-403

-New Special Use Permit

-Waimanalo Gulch Sanitary Landfill
+SUBJECT: Docket No. SP09-403 New Special Use Permit Waimanalo Gulch Sanitary Landfill

-In accordance with the State Land Use Commission Order Adopting the City and County of Honolulu Planning Commission's Findings of Fact, Conclusions of Law, and Decision and Order with Modifications, the attached Seventh Annual Report is submitted for your information.
-This report covers the period from June 2016 through May 2017.
+In accordance with the State Land Use Commission Order Adopting the City and County of Honolulu Planning Commission's Findings of Fact, Conclusions of Law, and Decision and Order with Modifications, the attached Eighth Annual Report is submitted for your information.
+This report covers the period from June 2017 through May 2018, unless otherwise stated in the report.

-The report is also being submitted to the Planning (Land Use) Commission.
+The report is being concurrently submitted to the Planning Commission and Land Use Commission.